-All complaints to Birmingham Airport are responded to within 5 working.
-Complaints are reported to Solihull MBC .
+All complaints to Birmingham Airport are responded to within 5 working days and complaint numbers are also reported to Solihull MBC.

 ANOMS allows its users to view all information relating to complaints including flights, noise and the location of complaints.
-Actual flight tracks can be viewed in 2 D and 3 D tracking and the height of the aircraft can be determined and the tracking of aircraft can then be printed out if required.
+Actual flight tracks can be viewed in 2D and 3D tracking and the height of the aircraft can be determined and the tracking of aircraft can then be printed out if required.